UWPCE-PythonCert/ProgrammingInPython/source/modules/DictsAndSets.rst

 **CAUTION** This is new behavior in cPython 3.6 -- older versions of Python (notably including Python 2) do not preserve order.
 In older versions, there is a special version of a dict in the collections module: ``collections.OrderedDict`` which preserves order in all versions of Python, and has a couple extra features.

+Also: while Python dicts now *preserve* order, they are not really a fully ordered object: there is no direct way to get, say, the "third" item in a dict, or to inset an item at a particular location.

 Dictionary Iterating
 --------------------